theheking/intro-to-r/content/3_dataframes.md

 title: 3 - Dealing with Data Frames
 ---

-# Importing and Manipulating Data Frames
+# Import data, debug errors, and  manipulate dataframes

 > ## Learning Objectives
 >
 > -   Load external tabular data from a .csv file into R.
 > -   Describe what an R data frame is.
 > -   Summarize the contents of a data frame in R.
+> -   Learn what to do when you encounter an error.

 ------------------------------------------------------------------------